-Description A semi-detached two storey villa (ex-Local Authority).
-Accommodation Ground Floor: Entrance hall, lounge and kitchen.
-First Floor: Landing, bathroom and three bedrooms.
-Gross internal floor area (m2) Approximately 80 Neighbourhood and location The property is situated within an established Local Authority housing development where a number of properties now appear privately owned.
+Description A semi-detached single storey bungalow.
+Accommodation Ground Floor: Entrance hallway, lounge, kitchen, shower room and 2 bedrooms.
+Gross internal floor area (m2) Approximately 61 Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a mixed size and style.
 Local amenities can be found within a reasonable commute.
-Age (year built) Circa 1950 (74 years old) Weather Overcast but dry.
+Age (year built) Circa 1930 (94 years old) Weather Overcast but dry.
 Weather over recent weeks has been unsettled.

-Chimney stacks Brick construction with a pointed finish and metal flashings.
-Visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space The roof is of pitched design and is overlaid with tiles with a tiled ridge.
-I was able to view the roof structure and gained access via a ceiling hatch from the first floor landing.
-The roof is of timber truss construction with plywood or similar sarking.
+Chimney stacks None. offilling stacks None.
+Roofing including roof space The roof is of pitched/hipped design and is overlaid with slates with a metal ridge.
+I was able to view the roof structure and gained access via a ceiling hatch from the kitchen.
+The roof is of timber truss construction with timber sarking boards.
 Glass wool insulation has been laid in between and over ceiling joists.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Rainwater fittings Gutters and downpipes are formed in cast iron and PVC materials.
-Kaniwatei Ittiiligs Visually inspected with the aid of binoculars where appropriate.
-Main walls The outer walls are assumed to be of cavity brick construction with a rendered finish.
+Delinerator Citting Cutton and decompline and formed by DVC materials Rainwater fittings Gutters and downpipes are formed in PVC materials.
 Visually inspected with the aid of binoculars where appropriate.
+Main walls Outer walls are assumed to be of brick construction with a rendered finish.
+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
+Windows, external doors and joinery Access to the property is via PVC and glazed doors to the hallway and kitchen.
+The subjects are fitted with UPVC double glazed windows.
+External joinery is formed in timber.
+Internal and external doors were opened and closed where keys were available.